Benefits of Log Book Service

 Unlike general servicing, which includes a set of standard checks and car repairs determined by the kilometres on the vehicle, log book servicing is a more comprehensive and pre-emptive type of car service.
-Log book servicing is a series of scheduled services carried out at particular time or kilometre intervals.
+Log book servicing is a series of scheduled services carried out at a particular time or kilometre intervals.
 The logbook schedule is laid out by the vehicle manufacturer, so the timing and what’s involved in each service will differ depending on the manufacturer and the vehicle model.

 While log book servicing may end up costing you a bit more up front, due to the frequency and depth of the services, it offers a range of benefits and may even end up saving you money in the long run.